aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 3. Delete the stack – In the CloudFormation console, select the chatbot-demo stack, choose Delete and confirm.
 Deletion will take several minutes.

+## Supported region

+This repository is primarily intended for use in the AWS us-gov-west-1 region.

+This has also worked in the us-east-1 region by changing the default availability zone parameters in the CloudFormation stack and launching the development and test environment in SageMaker Studio Classic.
+Regions and partitions are referred by parameters in code to the extent possible, but testing in other regions is limited.

 ## Contributors

 - Jason Stollings, Senior Solutions Architect